 Different Ways to Dress them Up

-- Try some different dried herbs.
+- Change the flavors by using some different dried herbs.
 You can sprinkle them on before you bake them – dried parsley, thyme, and rosemary would work well.
 Or try a dried herb mix like Italian seasoning or herbs de Provence.

 - Add some different spices like onion or garlic powder, smoked paprika, lemon pepper, or some chili powder and cumin.